Social | Talent creativity

 • Women Unlimited: Curriculum for leadership from emerging female talent to senior level executives

-The vision of BSAM’s Data and Analytics team is to lead a data-driven culture built on connected solutions, unlocking social, customer and business value.
+The vision of BSAM’s Data and Analytics team is to lead a data-driven culture built on connected solutions, unlocking social value, customer value and business value.
 In 2023, the team launched the combination of classroom training and an online course.
-They hosted an Exploring Data Literacy Workshop followed by an online Data Literacy 101 course.
-BSAM will continue to expand these types of digital learning opportunities to employees in 2024 and beyond.
+They hosted an Exploring Data Literacy Workshop followed by an online Data Literacy 101 course which continued into 2024, further accelerating digital knowledge and capabilities.
+BSAM will continue to expand these types of digital learning opportunities to employees in 2025 and beyond.

 Europe, Middle East and Africa region